Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Experiments

 \subsection{Analysis}

 \textbf{Impact of Min-Max Optimization.}

 Table~\ref{tab4} shows the impact of hyperparameter $\lambda$ in the loss function on task utility and attack effectiveness.
 Firstly, Min-Max optimization significantly enhances task utility in terms of attack effectiveness, highlighting the importance of feature layer optimization.
 For instance, with $\mathcal{L}_{\text{max}}$, the clean AMR exceeds 76.0\%, whereas without $\mathcal{L}_{\text{max}}$, it is only 74.4\%.
 Furthermore, decreasing $\lambda$ results in a slight reduction in attack effectiveness but a notable improvement in task utility (e.g., 74.4\% $\to$ 78.9\%).
 Table~\ref{tab5} shows the impact of embedding choices, demonstrating that the last token and average token optimized by $\mathcal{L}_{\text{max}}$ can maintain attack effectiveness.
 Notably, the last token exhibits higher task utility.
-Furthermore, the choice of different layers has the same conclusion (Appendix~\ref{layers}).

 \textbf{Impact of Poisoning Rates.} Figure~\ref{fig:poisoning_rate} shows the impact of poisoning rate on attack effectiveness and task utility.
 Firstly, the TMR and AMR of the AgentGhost task utility align with the clean model, demonstrating that increasing the poisoning rate does not affect the execution of the GUI task.
 Secondly, low poisoning rates, e.g., 0.1\% and 1\%, significantly diminish attack effectiveness, but when boosted above 5\%, AgentGhost can maintain attack accuracy above 90\%.